-TRIAL VERSION FULL VERSION ✓ Lifetime license A watermark with the words ' trial version' will be added to all exported videos. ✓ No annoying watermarks 🔯 Audio files will only be saved halfway. ✓ Free updates Discounts on other Movavi products and upgrades
+TRIAL VERSION FULL VERSION Movavi Video Ed itor will stop working after 7 days ✓ Lifetime license A watermark with videos. the words 'trial version' will be added to all exported ✓ No annoying watermarks Audio files will o nly be saved halfway. ✓ Free updates ✓ Discounts on other Movavi products and upgrades